 About the Project

-Throughout the construction of Task Order 1, Hensel Phelps took great care to minimize disruptions to ongoing research.
-The H Wing aligns with the existing Building 245, therefore, the addition uses a mat foundation that reduces the possibility of differential settlement.
+Hensel Phelps took great care to minimize disruptions to ongoing research throughout the construction of Task Order 1.
+The H Wing aligns with the existing Building 245.
+The addition uses a mat foundation that reduces the possibility of differential settlement.
 The structural configuration of the addition consists of a robust concrete frame, offering enhanced floor loading and vibration mitigation.
 The superstructure meets a baseline vibration criteria velocity of 2,000 micro-inches per second.
 The addition also includes 2,500 SF of Class 100 cleanroom space.

-The Task Order 2 scope of work includes the design and construction of the D Wing addition totaling $25.6 million.
+The scope of work for Task Order 2 includes designing and constructing the D Wing addition, which totals $25.6 million.
 This addition includes a precast facade built around a new concrete structure that consists of a new plumbing room, mechanical room, laboratory space and cleanroom that connects to an existing laboratory.
 Due to the laboratory operations occurring adjacent to the construction of D Wing, extensive coordination and communication were required to allow the ongoing science to operate within the laboratory and ensure the safety and welfare of the construction personnel due to the radioactive sources that were being used at different times.

-The completion of Hensel Phelps’ work on-site at NIST will allow the scientists there to continue serving diverse business, agriculture and security interests while incorporating upcoming technologies.
+The completion of Hensel Phelps’ work on-site at NIST allows the scientists there to continue serving diverse business, agriculture and security interests while incorporating upcoming technologies.

 The Hensel Phelps | ZGF team provided NIST excellent design-build services with specific attention to detail, coordination, safety and quality control.
 Early on, the team worked alongside the end-users to ensure the finished laboratory space meets their exact needs.
 Utilizing BIM technology, the Hensel Phelps | ZGF team facilitated 3D virtual walk throughs with the researchers to help them interact with and visualize their completed facility.